ElenaShe000/MARCS/README.md

 What are sources of floods?
 River floods are usually sourced from spring melting of snow cover accumulated over winter or from heavy rainfalls over summer and autumn seasons.
 The spring floods are typical in the northern regions of Europe, whereas the rain-induced floods mostly happen on the south of the continent.
 In t

+Atmosferic water content == Evaporation
+Naakka et al., 2019:
+"Dufouret al. (2016)found that although the atmospheric moisture content has already increased in the Arctic,..."
+"Atmospheric moisture content has a strong seasonal cyclein high latitudes (Naakka et al., 2018), and the amount oftotal moisture transport was closely related to this cycle,because the total moisture transport is simply a product ofthe atmospheric moisture content and scalar meridionalwind speed. "
+"As an annual mean, the total moisture transport wasseveral times larger than the net moisture transport.
+Accord-ingly, most of the northwards moisture transport was bal-anced by southwards moisture transport."

 As the unhomogenity in the observed series of meteorological and hydrological series dates to late 1990s, and the legths of the observated  series seems to be too short to distigush the reason of the unhomogenity: would it attribute to natural variability or forced by human activity (Koenigk et al., 2020; XX).